rust-lang/rfcs/text/3502-cargo-script.md

 ## File association on Windows

-We would add a non-default association to run the file.
-We don't want it to be a default, by default, to avoid unintended harm and due to the likelihood someone is going to want to edit these files.
+We could add a non-default association to run the file.
+We don't want it to be a default, to avoid unintended harm and due to the likelihood someone is going to want to edit these files.

 ## File extension